security-force-monitor/sfm-research-handbook-old/userguide/map.md

 The Timeline also shows the chronology of the alleged human rights violations, which are also displayed on the Map.

 Each event has a number according to its place in the timeline, starting from the oldest as number 1 and moving forward until the last event recorded in the Monitor's database.
 Place your arrow on any event on the timeline to get a glimpse of where the alleged event took place, its date and what type of violations are alleged to have occurred.
 Clicking on an event in the timeline will bring up the same information as clicking on an event on the Map.
-Again, for more detailed information on Events visit our **Methodology document**.
+Again, for more detailed information on Events visit the relevant [Research Handbook pages](/datamodel/events.md).

 ### Accessing the other tools: Chart, Dossier and Search